 Metta Meditation This scripted meditative practice helps me send the positive energy and love I receive back out into the Universe.
 It is a beautiful and peaceful practice with many physical and emotional benefits.
 Metta means loving kindness and is a Buddhist practice of meditation that cultivates the heartfelt wish for well being for you and others.

 Glass of Lemon Water The first thing I consume in the morning is a warm glass of water with freshly squeezed lemon.
 I try to be very mindful when drinking this, remembering the blessings of having clean running water, my healthy body and privilege of taking the time to take care of myself.

 Cup of tea I love tea!
 I used to drink 5 or 6 cups of black tea a day.
-But I have had to limit myself to 1 cup of caffeinated tea recently.
+But I have had to limit myself to 1 cup of decaffeinated tea, for health reasons.
 I make this cup (in a really big mug) each morning and truly savour it!
-I include it as part of my practice to remind me that I must enjoy what I love but also be moderate and healthy in my choices.
+I include it as part of my practice to remind myself to indulge in what I enjoy and love but also be moderate and healthy in my choices.

 Gratitude Journal I have two journals which I write in daily.
 I always begin my writing in my gratitude journal.
 I write a page worth of things, people, events that occurred the day before that I am thankful for.
 This practice has completely shifted my perspective.
 I have learned to be grateful for challenges, as well as, joyful moments.
 It has allowed me to see just how much there is to be grateful for in my everyday life and has given me the ability to face difficulty with a positive mindset and optimistic belief system in place.